zeynepakay/Rakkas/_posts/2015-09-15-gleaning_design.md

 An exploration of quirks and attributes on Latin.
 </p>

+###Square 1
-After a lot of sketching during which I tried to harmonize
+After a lot of sketching during which I tried to harmonize stroke structures but let each script keep its own personality, I landed on a design that I think, for Arabic arabic and Latin both, is quirky enough for display, yet understated enough for text.